How Much Does Car Service Cost in NYC?

 1. Distance

 The biggest factor, obviously.
-Queens to LaGuardia is $95 because it's a short hop; Manhattan to Boston is $875 because it's 3.5 hours up I-95.
+Queens to LaGuardia starts at $125 because it's a short hop; Manhattan to Boston starts at $990 because it's 3.5 hours up I-95.
 But note it's distance, not time — if your JFK run hits gridlock and takes twice as long, the price doesn't move.
 That risk is ours, not yours.

 2. Vehicle class